hansroh/skitai/README.txt

 Purpose
 --------

-Skitai App Engine's earlier purpose is to serve python fulltext search engine Wissen_ which is my another pypi work.
+Skitai App Engine's original purpose is to serve python fulltext search engine Wissen_ which is my another pypi work.
 And recently I found that it is possibly useful for building and serving python written websites like Flask and Django (But I barely use them).
 I think you already use them, you really don't need use Skitai.

 Anyway, I am modifying my codes to optimizing for enabling service on Linux machine with relatvely poor H/W and making easy to auto-scaling provided cloud computing service like AWS_.